The heteroclinic connection problem for general double-well potentials: Introduction

 In parallel, the interest in the heteroclinic connection problem stems also from the study of the vectorial Allen-Cahn equation that models multi-phase transitions (see \cite{alamaGui}, \cite{alberti}, \cite{alesio}, \cite{alikakosIndiana}, \cite{bethuel}, \cite{bgs}, and the references therein).
 Loosely speaking, the heteroclinic connections are expected to describe the way in which the solutions to the multi-dimensional parabolic system

 for small $\varepsilon>0$, transition from one state to the other (see \cite{BR}).

-The heteroclinic connection problem also comes up when studying phase coexistence in consolidating porous medium (see \cite{italians} and the references therein), crystalline grain boundaries (see \cite{braun}), planar transition front solutions to the Cahn-Hilliard system \cite{howard}, and domain walls in coupled Gross-Pitaevskii equations (see \cite{alamaPeli} and the references therein).
+The heteroclinic connection problem also comes up when studying phase coexistence in consolidating porous medium (see \cite{italians} and the references therein), crystalline grain boundaries (see \cite{braun}), planar transition front solutions to the Cahn-Hilliard system \cite{howard}, and domain walls in coupled Gross-Pitaevskii equations (see \cite{alamaPeli,goldman} and the references therein).

-We emphasize that some of these applications require a triple-well potential.
-Nevertheless, under a reflection symmetry assumption on $W$ (which is frequently inherited from the physical model), the problem can easily be reduced to the double-well case (see \cite{stefanos}).
+We emphasize that some of these applications require a triple-well or four-well potential.
+Nevertheless, under a reflection symmetry assumption on $W$ (which is frequently inherited from the physical model), the problem can easily be reduced to the double-well case (see \cite{alamaPeli} or \cite{stefanos}).
+The heteroclinic connection problem for nonsymmetric multi-well potentials is much more complicated to treat (see \cite{zunuga}).

 For an application which requires one to consider potentials with degenerate minima, we refer to \cite{ball}.

 Our motivation for the inhomogeneous problems is twofold:

 In \cite{nakashima}, among other things, by employing singular perturbation techniques, the author constructed heteroclinic connections to the scalar spatially inhomogeneous Allen-Cahn equation